 9. Speak Up!

 If you have a good idea, or think that you have something to offer to a project you aren’t a part of, let your supervisor know!
-Remember that you’re here because you want to learn; don’t miss any opportunities or chances to build up a portfolio.
+Remember that you’re here because you wanted to learn; don’t miss any opportunities or chances to build up a portfolio.

 10. You’ll Be Fine

 Summer internships are exciting, but a little scary.
 You’re inevitably going to mess up at something at least once, but that’s sort of why you’re there in the first place.
-Work hard, try your best, and you’ll be ok.
+Work hard, try your best, you’ll be ok.